DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 #### Feedback from the Team Looking at the Game

 > These are things the group comments on as I play the game on-stream.
-We don't *have* to follow these, but I'll jot them down regardless.

 - Less floppiness / movement in Allister's cloak when its done
 	- Also don't make the cloak go up his butt